 When one approach is sufficient: if you are a newer brand without established awareness, a qualitative-first program often makes more sense.
 The tracking value of quantitative comes from trend lines, and if you have only two or three data points, you don’t yet have meaningful trends.
 Qualitative brand interviews will tell you what associations you’re building, whether they’re the right ones, and where your competitive vulnerability sits — all actionable intelligence even without historical baselines.

-How to Design a Repeatable Brand Health Study
+How Do You Design a Repeatable Brand Health Study?

 The discipline that separates a genuine brand tracking program from a collection of one-off brand studies is methodological consistency.
 If the question wording, the screening criteria, the sample composition, or the moderation approach changes between waves, you cannot attribute movement in your metrics to real shifts in brand perception.
 You may be measuring methodological drift.
 This is one of the most common ways that brand tracking programs produce misleading data.